-Y12 students study:

-- Applied anatomy and physiology cardiovascular system, respiratory system, neuromuscular system, musculo-skeletal system and analysis of movement. - Skill acquisition skill, skill continuums and transfer of skills, impact of skills classification on structure of practice for learning, principles and theories of learning and performance, and the use of guidance and feedback. - Sport and Society emergence of globalisation of sport in the 21st century and sociological theory applied to equal opportunities. - Exercise physiology diet and nutrition and their effect on physical activity and performance, and preparation and training methods in relation to maintaining physical activity and performance. - Biomechanical movement biomechanical principles and levers. - Sports psychology aspects of personality, attitudes, arousal, anxiety, aggression, motivation, social facilitation, group dynamics and the importance of goal setting.

-Y13 students study:

-- Applied anatomy and physiology energy systems and the impact of specialised training methods. - Skill acquisition information processing models and the efficiency of information processing. - Exercise physiology injury prevention and the rehabilitation of injury. - Biomechanical movement linear motion, angular motion, projectile motion and fluid mechanics. - Sports psychology achievement motivation theory, attribution theory, self-efficacy and confidence, leadership and stress management. - Sport and society and the role of technology in physical activity and sport - concepts of physical activity and sport, development of elite performers in sport, ethics in sport, violence in sport, drugs in sport, sport and the law, impact of commercialisation on physical activity and sport, the relationship between sport and the media and the role of technology in physical activity and sport.. - Non-examined assessment analysis and evaluation of performance in a fully competitive situation.
+Course Conten Y12 students study: Applied anatomy and physiology - cardiovascular system, respiratory system, neuromuscular system, musculo-skeletal system and analysis of movement.
+Skill acquisition - skill, skill continuums and transfer of skills, impact of skills classification on structure of practice for learning, principles and theories of learning and performance, and the use of guidance and feedback.
+Sport and Society - emergence of globalisation of sport in the 21st century and sociological theory applied to equal opportunities.
+Exercise physiology - diet and nutrition and their effect on physical activity and performance, and preparation and training methods in relation to maintaining physical activity and performance.
+Biomechanical movement - biomechanical principles and levers.
+Sports psychology - aspects of personality, attitudes, arousal, anxiety, aggression, motivation, social facilitation, group dynamics and the importance of goal setting.
+Y13 students study: Applied anatomy and physiology - energy systems and the impact of specialised training methods.
+Skill acquisition - information processing models and the efficiency of information processing.
+Exercise physiology - injury prevention and the rehabilitation of injury.
+Biomechanical movement - linear motion, angular motion, projectile motion and fluid mechanics.
+Sports psychology - achievement motivation theory, attribution theory, self-efficacy and confidence, leadership and stress management.
+Sport and society and the role of technology in physical activity and sport - concepts of physical activity and sport, development of elite performers in sport, ethics in sport, violence in sport, drugs in sport, sport and the law, impact of commercialisation on physical activity and sport, the relationship between sport and the media and the role of technology in physical activity and sport.
+Non-examined assessment - analysis and evaluation of performance in a fully competitive situation.

-Assessment Title Assessment A Level Paper 1: Factors affecting participation in physical activity and sport Section A: Applied anatomy and physiology Section B: Skill acquisition Section C: Sport and society Written Exam: 2hr 35% Paper 2: Factors affecting optimal performance in physical activity and sport Section A: Exercise physiology and biomechanics Section B: Sport psychology Section C: Sport and society and technology in sport Written Exam: 2hr 35% NEA: Practical performance in physical activity and sport • Assessed as a performer/coach in the full version of one activity (15%) • Plus: written/verbal analysis of performance (15%) Non-exam Assessment 30%
+Assessment Title Assessment A Level Paper 1: Factors affecting participation in physical activity and sport Section A: Applied anatomy and physiology Section B: Skill acquisition Section C: Sport and society Written Exam: 2hr 35% Paper 2: Factors affecting optimal performance in physical activity and sport Section A: Exercise physiology and biomechanics Section B: Sport psychology Section C: Sport and society and technology in sport Written Exam: 2hr 35% NEA: Practical performance in physical activity and sport Assessed as a performer/coach in the full version of one activity (15%) Plus: written/verbal analysis of performance (15%) Non-exam Assessment 30%

-SUPPORTING TEACHING AND LEARNING IN SCHOOLS BTEC LEVEL 3 AWARD
+SUPPORTING TEACHING AND LEARNING IN SCHOOLS

+Course Length: Studied over two years

-Examination Board: Edexcel
+Examination Board: Non examination option

 Course Leader: Mrs N Brown (brownN@queenelizabeths.derbyshire.sch.uk)

 Are you considering a job in the educational sector?
 Would you like to gain valuable experience in addition to your graded course?
 Would you like to help others to learn and provide young students with every possible chance to succeed?
-Would you like to start work as a teaching assistant post qualification?
+Would you like to start work as a teaching assistant in the future?

-This is an exciting opportunity to take a supplementary course that will provide you with a hands on vocational experience within an educational environment.
+This is an exciting opportunity to take a supplementary option that will provide you with a hands on vocational experience within an educational environment.
 A perfect addition to A Levels or one of our BTEC options which will open job opportunities directly after sixth form or perhaps to supplement your University degree.

-This award is designed to provide the knowledge, understanding and skills learners need to provide effective support for teaching and learning in educational settings.
+This option is designed to provide the knowledge, understanding and skills learners need to provide effective support for teaching and learning in educational settings.
 Learners will develop skills and techniques, personal qualities and attitudes essential for successful performance in working life in and out of the education sector.
-The award supports pre-service and early career learning for teaching assistants and other learning support roles in education enabling entry to a school environment as a teaching assistant on completion
+The experience gained supports pre-service and early career learning for teaching assistants and other learning support roles in education supporting entry to a school environment as a teaching assistant on completion.